KooshaPari/Frostify/README.md

 **Also Remember To Play A Song Every Fresh Boot of Spotify In Order to Fully Load The Theme.**

+**If you edit the css make sure to run Spicetify Update Apply to both build the css and apply**

 ### Updating

 To update:

 * Open a terminal in the folder location and then just `git pull`
+* Then Run Spicetify Update Apply
 * If for some reason this fails, just re-install

 ### Bugs & Issues